 In the short term, if it's important to know if stopping your meds will make any difference, there's little short-term problems (though your virus will return in a matter of a couple of weeks, and CD4s will decline).
 It's important, to work with your provider to monitor your symptoms and health closely if you choose to stop.
 What is key is not to loose your linkage to care while stopping meds.

 I hope that's a start.
-Please feel free to write back, BYResponse from Dr. Fawcett
+Please feel free to write back, BY

 Thanks for writing.
 I agree with Dr. Young that discontinuing your medications may not impact your distressing symptoms.
 I too have struggled to control neuropathic pain with varying degrees of success and, frequently, no relief at all.
 I have found that mind-body types of intervention such as deep breathing, progressive relaxation, and meditation do help to a significant degree.
 I was astonished to discover that my neuropathic pain (or at least my ability to tolerate it) was, to a degree, associated with my levels of stress.